-- the portion of the Company's assets (pro rata) invested in a Luxembourg UCI subject itself to the subscription tax; - the Company and its Funds where (i) the securities are only held by institutional investor(s), and (ii) the sole object is the collective investment in money market instruments and the placing of deposits with credit institutions, and (iii) the weighted residual portfolio maturity does not exceed 90 days, and (iv) the securities have obtained the highest possible rating from a recognised rating agency.
-If several Classes of Shares are in issue in the Company meeting (ii) to (iv) above, only those Classes of Shares meeting (i) above will benefit from this exemption; - the Company as well as its Funds if their main objective is the investment in microfinance institutions; - the Company as well as its Funds if (i) the securities issued by the Company or its Funds are listed or traded on at least one Stock Exchange or another Regulated Market operating regularly, recognized and open to the public and (ii) their exclusive object is to replicate the performance of one or more indices.
+- the portion of the Company's assets (pro rata) invested in a Luxembourg UCI subject itself to the subscription tax; - the Company and its Funds (i) where the Shares are only held by institutional investor(s), and (ii) are authorised as short-term money market funds in accordance with MMFR, and (iii) that have obtained the highest possible rating from a recognised rating agency.
+If several Classes of Shares are in issue in the Company meeting (i) to (iii) above, only those Classes of Shares meeting (i) above will benefit from this exemption; - the Company as well as its Funds if their main objective is the investment in microfinance institutions; - the Company as well as its Funds if (i) the Shares issued by the Company or its Funds are listed or traded on at least one Stock Exchange or another Regulated Market operating regularly, recognized and open to the public and (ii) their exclusive object is to replicate the performance of one or more indices.
 If several Classes of Shares are in issue in the Company

-- meeting (ii) above, only those Classes of Shares meeting (i) above will benefit from this exemption; and - the Company if the securities issued by the Company are reserved for (i) institutions for occupational retirement pension and similar investment vehicles, set-up on the initiative of one or more employers for the benefit of their employees and (ii) companies of one or more employers investing funds they hold to provide retirement benefits to their employees.
+- meeting (ii) above, only those Classes of Shares meeting (i) above will benefit from this exemption; and - the Company and its Funds if the Shares issued are reserved for (i) institutions for occupational retirement pension and similar investment vehicles, set-up on the initiative of one or more employers for the benefit of their employees, (ii) companies of one or more employers investing funds they hold to provide retirement benefits to their employees and (iii) savers in the context of a pan-European personal pension product established under Regulation (EU) 2019/1238 of the European Parliament and of the Council of 20 June 2019 on a pan-European personal pension product (PEPP).